 With remote work and digital nomad-ing on the rise, eco-friendly, ethically-made comfy clothes are more desirable than ever.
 As we previously wrote in our viral Gift Guide for Stressed Out People, today the average person spends more time in their pajamas than in their work clothes.
-So want not make them nice?
+Why not make them just as nice?

 Noctu, for example, makes all of their adorable sleepwear from sustainably sourced, GOTS-certified 100% organic cotton.
 Other brands like Naja empower women seamstresses with job creation.